chainstack/docs/docs/platform/manage-your-organization-identity.md

 ## Export an identity

-You may want to export your existing identity from the vault to run an on-premises Cord node as part of Corda Network or Corda Pre-Production Network.
+You may want to export your existing identity from the vault to host a Corda node elsewhere as part of Corda Network or Corda Pre-Production Network.

 To export an identity:

-1. Click **Vault** and select the identity to export.
+1. Navigate to [your vault](https://console.chainstack.com/vault) and select the identity to export.
 1. Click **Export**.

 This will download the identity keystore files.

 ## Delete an identity

-1. Click **Vault** and select the identity to delete.
+1. Navigate to [your vault](https://console.chainstack.com/vault) and select the identity to delete.
 1. Click **Edit** > **Delete**.

 This will irrevocably delete the identity keystore files.